learn-co-curriculum/curriculum-team/style_guide.md

 Don't capitalize:

 * autolayout (iOS)
-* bash — the commonly-used acronym for Bourne-Again SHell.
+* bash — the commonly-used acronym for Bourne-Again SHell
-* boolean — though in specific reference to the fields of Boolean Algebra or
-* Boolean Logic this can be appropriate, just be consistent.
+* boolean — though in specific reference to the fields of Boolean Algebra or Boolean Logic this can be appropriate, just be consistent
-* debug console (iOS) — this is a colloquial name for the 'Console Output
-* Viewer' in Xcode
+* debug console (iOS) — this is a colloquial name for the 'Console Output Viewer' in Xcode

 **Do** capitalize:

-* *most acronyms:* CLI, URL, HTTP, LLDB.
+* *most acronyms:* CLI, URL, HTTP, LLDB
 * *names of programming languages:* Python, Ruby, Objective-C, Swift, JavaScript
-* Interface Builder — Xcode's integrated storyboard design tool.
+* Interface Builder — Xcode's integrated storyboard design tool

 <a name="asides"></a>